Starting January 1, 2019, in Italy a mandatory electronic invoicing obligation will be in force for the supplies of goods or services.

 E-invoicing will be mandatory gradually for residents, established or identified for VAT purposes in Italy.

-The Key Group has recently delivered its Hungarian SAP health check pilot for one of its major clients, and the outcome was that quite some changes in SAP had to be made to avoid either future questions by the tax authorities or announcement of a tax audit when data is submitted mid-2018.
+We have recently delivered its Hungarian SAP health check pilot for one of its major clients, and the outcome was that quite some changes in SAP had to be made to avoid either future questions by the tax authorities or announcement of a tax audit when data is submitted mid-2018.
 The method used applies to Italy and Spain as well.

 The tax authorities are aware that SAP setup itself is often not in order and that tools outside the ERP system are used to remediate and manipulate tax data outside of SAP with the purpose to improve tax reporting.